kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 * [ETS][4]
 * [Task and `gen_tcp`][5]

-We'll work on top of the code implementation of the TCP server from the guide.
+We'll work on top of the implementation of the TCP server from the guide.
 We will convert it from an echo TCP server to a Redis TCP server and write a KV store with `GenServer` and `ETS`.

 We will be using `redis-cli` as our Redis client.
 So, make sure you have `redis` installed as well.
 In MacOS, you can install by running: